 Employment Practices Liability Insurance

 It is a known fact that workplace misconduct is commonplace.
 So this coverage protects you and your partners from litigations developing from workplace misconduct.
-This includes wrongful termination, discrimination, and harassment (physical, psychological, power abuse, sexual and etc.), deprivation of job opportunities, contract breach, employee mismanagement, and many more.
+This includes wrongful termination, discrimination, harassment (physical, psychological, power abuse, sexual, etc.), deprivation of job opportunities, contract breach, employee mismanagement, and many more.

 Finally, Employment Practices Liability insurance is not just for one person, though it can be for individual protection, but for a collective business entity.
 It is aimed to protect owners from lawsuits brought on by their employees.